mdn/content/files/en-us/web/css/css_colors/applying_color/index.md

 #### HSL functional notation

 Designers and artists often prefer to work using the [HSL](https://en.wikipedia.org/wiki/HSL_and_HSV) (Hue/Saturation/Luminosity) color method.
-The `hsl()` CSS function is very similar to the `rgb()` function in usage otherwise.
+The `hsl()` CSS function is similar to the `rgb()` function in usage otherwise.

 The diagram below shows an HSL color cylinder.
 Hue defines the color as an [`<angle>`](/en-US/docs/Web/CSS/angle) on a circular {{glossary("color wheel")}}.
 Saturation is a percentage of how much of the way between being a shade of gray and having the maximum possible amount of the given hue.
-As the value of luminance (or lightness) increases, the color transitions from the darkest possible to the brightest possible (from black to white).
+As the value of luminance (or lightness) increases, the color transitions from the darkest to the brightest possible (from black to white).

 ![HSL color cylinder](640px-hsl_color_solid_cylinder.png)